Yahoo buys fashion website Polyvore

 Polyvore, the brainchild of 3 ex-Yahoo engineers, was started in 2007.

-The Mountain View, California-based company allows users to mix-and-match articles of clothing and accessories and customise them into "sets".
+The Mountain View, California-based company allows users to mix-and-match articles of clothing and accessories and customize them into "sets".

-Polyvore's co-founder and CEO Jess Lee was earlier part of Google Inc's (GOOGL.O) associate manager programme, which Marissa Mayer headed before joining Yahoo as CEO.
+Polyvore's co-founder and CEO Jess Lee was earlier part of Google Inc's associate manager program, which Marissa Mayer headed before joining Yahoo as CEO.

 (Reporting by Kshitiz Goliya in Bengaluru; Editing by Sriraj Kalluvila)